pranlawate/gym-tracker/docs/Google-Sheets-Setup.md

-✅ **Maintains your workflow** - Manual tracking and PWA sync use same tabs ✅ **Easy phase switching** - Change one variable when transitioning programs ✅ **Exercise variant support** - Change exercises in PWA dropdown, syncs to correct position ✅ **Automatic change tracking** - Cell notes mark when exercise variants change
+✅ **Maintains your workflow** - Manual tracking and PWA sync use same tabs ✅ **Easy phase switching** - Change one variable when transitioning programs ✅ **Exercise variant support** - Change exercises in PWA dropdown, syncs to correct position ✅ **Exercise dropdowns in Sheets** - Click any exercise in Column A to see dropdown menu with all alternatives ✅ **Visual change tracking** - Yellow highlight + ⚠️ icon + cell notes mark when exercise variants change

 **What this does:**
 - PWA syncs workout data to your existing horizontal tabs